Benefits of Affiliation with our Hawaii EB-5 Regional Center

 Hawaii: Unemployment Trends

-Unemployment statistics for the state of Hawaii in 2015 show average unemployment at 3.7%.
-Monthly unemployment rates in the state of Hawaii in 2015 were 3.4% for October 2015, 3.2% for November 2015, and 2.9% for December 2015.
+Unemployment statistics for 2015 show average unemployment at 3.7%.
+Monthly unemployment rates were 3.4% for October 2015, 3.2% for November 2015, and 2.9% for December 2015.

 Hawaii State Government & EB-5 Investment Financial and Employment Statistics

-From 2011 – 2014, Hawaii GDP grew by 0%, with an average annual GDP growth of 1.3%.
-In 2014, Hawaii real GDP was $0.07 trillion dollars, the thirty eighth in the U.S. 2010–2011 saw the largest percent change in GDP at 1.6%, signaling a strong and growing economy.
+From 2011 to 2014, Hawaii’s average annual GDP growth was 1.3%.
+In 2014, Hawaii’s real GDP was $0.07 trillion, ranked 38th in the U.S. The 2010–2011 financial year saw the largest percent change in GDP at 1.6%, signaling a strong and growing economy.

-Hawaii: Total personal consumption expenditures (2012–2014)
+Hawaii: Total Personal Consumption Expenditure (2012–2014)

-Hawaii: State government finances (2013)
+Hawaii: State Government Finances (2013)

-Hawaii: Total economic impact of EB-5 investments (2013)
+Hawaii: Total Economic Impact of EB-5 Investments (2013)